codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers.md

 You can either delete this trigger, modify it, or add new ones.

-To add a new trigger expand the "Triggers" section in your pipeline and click the "Add Trigger button".
+To add a new trigger go to the *Triggers* tab in your pipeline editor and click the *Add Trigger* button.
 This will bring up the respective dialog where you are add a new trigger.

 {% include image.html
 lightbox="true"